Webstrates/golem-herder/README.md

 ### Daemons

 A **daemon** is conceptually the same as a *controlled minion*, however a daemon my be longlived.
-In order to spawn a daemon you must have a token, to obtain a token for the emet.cc.au golem-herder contact jonathan@cc.au.dk.
-A daemon has a simple life-cycle:
+In order to spawn a daemon you must have a token.
+Tokens can be generated from the command line with

+    ./golem-herder token -e <email address> [-c <number of credits>]

+The golem-herder must not be running when doing this.
+Or using the POST method explained below.

- * **Start a daemon** by sending an http POST request to: `http(s)://<herder-location>/daemon/v1/spawn`.
+ * **Start a daemon** by sending an POST request to: `http(s)://<herder-location>/daemon/v1/spawn`.
 The request should contain the following form variables:
    - `name` is the name of daemon - this must be unique for the token used
    - `image` is the docker image that contains the daemon code
    - `ports` are a list of ports (json-formatted list of strings) which should be opened in the container